-- (i) an understanding of generally accepted accounting principles and financial statements; - (ii) the ability to assess the general application of such principles in connection with the accounting for estimates, accruals, and reserves; - (iii) experience preparing, auditing, analyzing, or evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the registrant's financial statements, or experience actively supervising one or more persons engaged in such activities; - (iv) an understanding of internal control procedures for financial reporting; and - (v) an understanding of audit committee functions.

-An individual may have acquired these attributes through any of the following:

-- education and experience as a principal financial officer, principal accounting officer, controller, public accountant, or auditor or experience in one or more positions that involve the performance of similar functions; - (ii) experience actively supervising a principal financial officer, principal accounting officer, controller, public accountant, auditor, or person performing similar functions; - (iii) experience overseeing or assessing the performance of companies or public accountants with respect to the preparation, auditing, or evaluation of financial statements; or - (iv) other relevant experience.
+- (ii) the ability to assess the general application of such principles in connection with the accounting for estimates, accruals, and reserves; - (iii) experience preparing, auditing, analyzing, or evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the registrant's financial statements, or experience actively supervising one or more persons engaged in such activities; - (iv) an understanding of internal control procedures for financial reporting; and - (v) an understanding of audit committee functions. - An individual may have acquired these attributes through any of the following: - (i) education and experience as a principal financial officer, principal accounting officer, controller, public accountant, or auditor or experience in one or more positions that involve the performance of similar functions; - (ii) experience actively supervising a principal financial officer, principal accounting officer, controller, public accountant, auditor, or person performing similar functions; - (iii) experience overseeing or assessing the performance of companies or public accountants with respect to the preparation, auditing, or evaluation of financial statements; or - (iv) other relevant experience.